amogh7joshi/engagement-detection/README.md

 you can run `model.predict` on any custom images you want to test, or run any other operations with the model.
 A confusion matrix is also present, which will display if `plt.show()` is uncommented.

-**Face Detection**: Run the `facevideo.py` script.
+**Live Face Detection**: Run the `facevideo.py` script.
 You can choose which detector you want to use, as described at the top of the file.
-If you want to save images, set the `-s` flag to `True`, and they will save to a custom directory at the top-level.
+If you want to save images, set the `-s` flag to `True`, and they will save to a custom directory `imageruntest` at the top-level.
 More information is included at the top of the file.
 An implementation of the emotion detection model into this script is currently in progress.

+**Image Face Detection**: Run the `facedetect.py` script.
+If running from the command line, then read the argument information at the top of the file.
+Otherwise, insert the paths of the images that you want to detect faces from into a list called `user_images` midway through the file.
+The changed images will save to a custom directory called `modded`, but you can change that from the `savedir` variable.
+For each image inputted, the script will output the same image with a bounding box around the faces detected from the image.

 ## Neural Network Information